NerdbotTV/API/authentication.md

 ## Making an app
 To make authenticated requests, you must first [make an app](https://nerdbot.tv/api/apps/new).
-Once you create an app, copy your client ID and generate a secret.
+Once you create an app, copy your client ID.
-Make sure to copy the secret somewhere safe and **keep it private**.

 |App Parameter|Description|
 |---|---|